Higher-form (quasi)hydrodynamics from holography: deformations and dualities: Higher-form fields in planar-horizon geometries

+We consider the equations of motion associated with the actions \eqref{actionmassless_p2} and \eqref{action_p2} outside the horizon of the black brane \eqref{6.1}.
+We will be solving them in first-order formalism (cf. \cite{Pinheiro:2026ihi}) for the Fourier-transformed bulk fields: $\F$, $\tF$ and $\tH$.
+To this end, we use the equivalence between $\F_{a_0 ... a_\n}$ and

-Due to homogeneity of \eqref{6.1} over slices of constant $r$, we consider an ansatz for the EOMs with plane-wave behaviour in the boundary directions.
-This corresponds to assuming that the dependence of the bulk fields' (i.e. $\F$'s, $\tF$'s and $H$'s) components in the boundary coordinates\footnote{Recall that we're assuming $d \geq 2$.} $x^\mu \equiv (t, z, x^A)$ is given by $e^{i \eta_{\mu \nu} k^\mu x^\nu}$ where $k^\mu$ is the wavevector.
-We assume without loss of generality that $k^\mu = (\om, k, 0, ... , 0)$.
-Hence, we refer to the $x^A$ directions as \textit{transverse} (to $k^\mu$).
-Our convention for raising transverse indices follows naturally from our previous convention: we will use $\eta^{\mu \nu}$ to raise them in the boundary fields' components (which makes the up/down position of transverse indices irrelevant in this case) and for the bulk fields we use $g^{ab}$.
-Additionally, we adopt \hypertarget{conv2}{\textbf{(convention 2):}} transverse indices are omitted in all bulk and boundary fields' components except $\F_{A_0 ...
-A_\n}$ and $\tF_{A_0 ...
-A_n}$.
-For example: $\tF_{r}$ stands for $\tF_{r A_1 ...
-A_n}$ and $\tF^{r}$ stands for $\tF^{r A_1 ...
-A_n}$, such that indices are either all up or all down. \hangindent=2em \hangafter=0
+with an analogous expression for $\tF_{a_1 ... a_p}$ and $\tH_{a_0 ... a_p}$.
+There are $d-2$ transverse coordinates such that $x^\mu \equiv (t, \z, x^A)$ where $A = 2 , \ldots , d$.
+Without loss of generality, these directions were chosen (using rotational symmetry) so the wavevector vanishes along them, $k^A = 0$. \\ Our convention for raising transverse indices follows naturally from our previous convention: we will use $\eta^{\mu \nu}$ to raise them in the boundary fields' components (which makes the up/down position of transverse indices irrelevant in this case) and for the bulk fields we use $g^{ab}$.
+Additionally, we adopt \hypertarget{conv2}{\textbf{(convention 1):}} transverse indices are often omitted in all bulk and boundary fields' components except $\F_{A_0 ...
+A_\n}$ and $\tF_{A_1 ...
+A_p}$.
+For example: $\F_{t}$ stands for $\F_{t A_1 ...
+A_\n}$ and $\F^{t}$ stands for $\F^{t A_1 ...
+A_\n}$, such that indices are either all up or all down. \hangindent=2em \hangafter=0

+This section is organised as follows.
+We start by solving the equations of motion near the horizon in order to impose ingoing boundary conditions there.
+Then, in \Cref{hydrolim}, we solve respectively the massless and massive equation perturbatively in gradients.